 - The application can be used to set up the Office 365 integration

-- The application can be used to automatically synchronize users from Azure AD
+- The application can be used to synchronize users from Azure AD when Automatic User Creation is setup

-- Users can log in to the platform automatically (SSO)
+- Managing users who can log in to the GoBright platform with Microsoft Single Sign-On

 - No additional configuration or scripting is required